-- Under Article 106 of the CCP Act, the President of the OCCP may impose a financial penalty on an entity amounting to no more than 10% of the turnover that it generated in the financial year preceding the year in which the penalty is imposed, if the entity, even unintentionally, has used unfair contractual terms (this potentially concerns practices that infringe the provisions of Directive 93/13).
-The above-mentioned principles apply while determining the amount of the fine. - The CCP Act does not decide on any particular purposes to which the paid fines could be allocated.
-Profits of monetary fines imposed by the President of the OCCP are allocated to the national budget. - The Act on Tourism Services (which implements Directive 90/314) provides for administrative penalties for infringing Regulations 1177/2010 and 181/2011.
-This Act does not provide for administrative sanctions for infringing the Directive's provisions. - Article 6 of the Act on Informing about the Prices of Goods and Services (the act that implements Directive 98/6) provides for administrative penalties.
-If a trader does not fulfill the obligations concerning information about the prices of goods and services, the provincial inspector of Commercial Inspectorate imposes a fine up to the amount of PLN 20,000.
-If a trader does not fulfill the obligations concerning information about the prices of goods and services at least three times in a period of 12 months from the date on which it was found to be in violation of these obligations for the first time, the provincial inspector of Commercial Inspectorate imposes a fine of up to PLN 40,000. - The Act on Consumer Rights (which implements Directive 2011/83), the Civil Code (which implements Directive 1999/44), the Act on Timeshare (which implements Directive 2008/122), and the Act on Combating Unfair Competition (which implements Directive 2006/114) do not provide for any administrative sanctions. - The President of the Office issues a decision to consider a practice to be harmful to the collective interests of consumers and to impose an injunction against that practice.
-In the decision the President of the Office may define measures to remove the existing effects of infringement of the collective interests of consumers, and in particular oblige the entrepreneur to submit, once or multiple times, a statement whose contents and form is defined in the decision.
+Under Article 106 of the CCP Act, the President of the OCCP may impose a financial penalty on an entity amounting to no more than 10% of the turnover that it generated in the financial year preceding the year in which the penalty is imposed, if the entity, even if unintentionally, has used unfair contractual terms (this potentially concerns practices that infringe the provisions of Directive 93/13).
+The abovementioned principles apply while determining the amount of the fine.

+The CCP Act does not decide on any particular purposes to which the paid fines could be allocated.
+Profits of monetary fines imposed by the President of the OCCP are allocated to the national budget.

+The Act on Package Travel and Related Travel Services (which implements Directive 2015/2302) provides for administrative penalties for infringing Regulation 1177/2010 ranging up to PLN 50.000 and for infringing Regulation 181/2011 ranging up to PLN 30.000.
+The fines may be imposed by a Marshall of a Voivodship.
+This Act does not provide for administrative sanctions in case of infringing the Directive's provisions.

+Article 6 of the Act on Informing about the Prices of Goods and Services (the act that implements Directive 98/6) provides for administrative penalties.
+If a trader does not fulfil the obligations concerning information about the prices of goods and services, the provincial inspector of Commercial Inspectorate imposes a fine up to the amount of PLN 20,000.
+If a trader does not fulfil the obligations concerning information about the prices of goods and services at least three times in a period of 12 months from the date on which it was found to be in violation of these obligations for the first time, the provincial inspector of Commercial Inspector of Commercial Inspector of Commercial Inspector of Commercial Inspector of the first time, the provincial inspector of Commercial Inspector at the prices of goods.

+The Act on Consumer Rights (which implements Directive 2011/83), the Civil Code (which implements Directive 1999/44), the Act on Timeshare (which implements Directive 2008/122), and the Act on Combating Unfair Competition (which implements Directive 2006/114) do not provide for any administrative sanctions.

+The President of the Office issues a decision to consider a practice harmful to the collective interests of consumers and to impose an injunction against that practice.
+In the decision, the President of the Office may define measures to remove the existing effects of infringement of the collective interests of consumers, and in particular, oblige the entrepreneur to submit, once or multiple times, a statement whose contents and form is defined in the decision.
 In the decision, the President of the Office may order to publish the decision in part or in whole, with indication whether the decision is final, in the form specified in the decision, at the entrepreneur's cost.